 “He's a natural basketball player.
 He's so selfless,” Noel said of Adams.
 “He's not worried about stats.
 He just wants to hoop.”

 Noel’s season has been eerily similar to Adams’.
-At 1.2 assists per game, Noel isn’t at a career high, but that figure is more than double his average from last year as well.
-Also like Adams, Noel’s per-36 assists are a career best and he ranks sixth on the team in passes made, playing similarly like a conductor out on the floor.
+At 1.0 assists per game, Noel isn’t at a career high, but that figure is nearly double his average from last year as well.
+Also like Adams, Noel’s per-36 assists are the second highest of his career and he ranks sixth on the team in passes made, playing similarly like a conductor out on the floor.

 More than anything, it’s been fun.
 This new style of play for Adams and Noel has been invigorating.
 The ball carries energy with it, and this season that energy is flowing through all five players’ hands on every possession.
 While Adams and Noel were used to being play finishers, they’re now starting to permeate the confidence and swagger that guards often carry with them.